OWASP/HoneySAP/README.md

 HoneySAP: SAP Low-interaction honeypot
 ======================================

-Copyright (C) 2015 by Martin Gallo, SecureAuth
+Copyright (C) 2015 by Martin Gallo, SecureAuth Corporation

-The tool was designed and developed by Martin Gallo from the SecureAuth's SecureAuthLabs team.
+The tool was designed and developed by Martin Gallo from the SecureAuth Corporation's Labs team.

 Version 0.1.1.dev0 (XXX 2015)